aws/aws-sdk-php/docs/installation.rst

 Installing via Composer
 -----------------------

 Using `Composer <http://getcomposer.org>`_ is the recommended way to install the AWS SDK for PHP 2.
-Composer is dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
+Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
 In order to use the AWS SDK for PHP 2 through Composer, you must do the following: